mattTea/Portfolio/projects/rps.md

 **What I found difficult and want to work on more...**

 - Debugging web applications - this project helped me practice this more, but bugs still took me longer to find than I would ideally like

+- Using class variables (to solve problem where instance variables defined inside a route handler go out of scope once the response is sent back to the client)

+- Ensuring _all_ classes are extracted and each only has a single responsibility